 I actually saw the ads appealing for donors on the tube - it seemed sad that there were women who were trying to have children who couldn’t, and couldn’t find egg donors at home in the UK.
 I am a blood donor and on the transplant registers (but not had to give anything like bone marrow yet!) so it seemed that egg donation was an obvious thing to do to try and help.
-Your marketing team might be more interested in how they are attracting people than potential donors are in how I found out about it though!

-I also have a friend who is one of the first ‘test tube babies’.
+I also have a friend who is one of the first ‘test-tube babies’.
 He and his brother were from the very early set of sperm donors, so it seemed much more real to think about being able to help a family end up with a cool person like my friend as part of their family.

-When I got in touch, your service was excellent.
+When I got in touch, the London Egg Bank service was excellent.
 I think Anna was the lady that I talked to initially.
 All the appointments were extensive and professional, and very carefully made sure they brought out all the things I might want to think about, and hadn’t yet.
 They gave me lots of information on all of the support available through the process, and counsellors you could talk to if you wanted to think through all the ethical implications.
 That was great and so important to have available.
 I didn’t need to use it, but I wouldn’t have hesitated in calling if I had any questions.

-It was really reassuring having all the tests done and the history / backgrounds taken so thoroughly in case there was any reason I should not donate.
+It was really reassuring having all the tests done and the history/backgrounds taken so thoroughly in case there was any reason I should not donate.
 It made me feel that the process was going to be really safe for me as a donor, and more importantly safe for the mother receiving eggs, and that she would be getting good eggs.

 The nurse/sonographer who took care of me for all of the checks on egg size and cycles was one of the nicest women I have ever met, and she told me so much I didn’t even know about my own body/how things work.
 I have taken away incredibly good advice from things she just told me while doing scans that have also helped one of my friends find out a little bit more about things as she looks to start her own family.